-Brittany Cartwright Poses For 27-Week Bump Pic, Reveals Secret To Curbing All Day ‘Morning Sickness’
+Brittany Cartwright Poses For 27-Week Bump Pic, Reveals Secret To Curbing All Day 'Morning Sickness'

 Brittany Cartwright showed off her 27-week baby bump in a new mirror selfie shared on her husband Jax Taylor's Instagram page.

-In the social media snap, the former Vanderpump Rules star, 31, wore a color block sweatshirt and leggings as she posed with her husband of one year and cradled her bump while posing in their Valley Village home.
+In the social media snap, the former Vanderpump Rules star, 31, wore a colorblock sweatshirt and leggings as she stood with her husband of one year and cradled her bump while posing in their Valley Village home.

 In the caption to the post, Jax noted that Brittany has just entered the third trimester of her pregnancy with their son, at 27 weeks.
 He also referred to his gorgeous wife as his "partner for life."